-In March 2022, 422 NGOs submitted applications to participate in the competition for grants for the intervention projects.
-On the basis of assessment by independent experts and the decision made by the Grant Committee grants were awarded to 59 applicants; 44 in 14 Polish provinces, and 15 in Ukraine.
-The intervention projects were aimed at securing the civilian population in Ukraine, i.a. evacuation within Ukraine and to other countries, supplying medical and personal protection items, supporting medical staff, humanitarian aid workers, and journalists; equipping and adapting locations that allow people to stay in them under the conditions of war (e.g. buying camp beds, blankets, telecommunications equipment, generators, etc.), as well as supporting Ukrainian refugees in Poland, among others providing them with accommodation, means of subsistence, food, transport, as well as psychological, legal and informational aid.
+„Support for Ukraine” builds on a special initiative launched as part of “Region in Transition” (RITA), a PAFF program that the Education for Democracy Foundation has managed for more than two decades.
+In the first days of March 2022, in response to the Russian invasion of Ukraine and the immediate aid efforts of Polish NGOs, “RITA” opened an ad-hoc “Ukrainian pathway” in its grant competition.
+All organizational and financial “RITA” resources available at the time were redirected to the new path.
+Once “Support for Ukraine” was established, the “Ukrainian path” became part of the newly created, separate program.
+In March 2022, 422 NGOs presented their initiatives in the competition for grants for the intervention projects.
+On the basis of assessment by independent experts and the decision made by the Grant Committee, grants were awarded to 59 projects; 44 implemented in 14 Polish provinces, and 15 in Ukraine.
+The intervention projects were aimed at protecting the life and health of the civilian population in Ukraine, i.a. evacuation within Ukraine and to other countries, supplying medical and personal protection items, supporting medical staff, humanitarian aid workers, and journalists; equipping and adapting locations that help civilians function under the conditions of war (e.g. buying camp beds, blankets, telecommunication equipment, generators, etc.), as well as supporting Ukrainian refugees in Poland, among others providing them with accommodation, means of subsistence, food, transport, as well as psychological, legal and informational aid.

-The Foundation has disbursed $1,615,529, including $843,555 for the current edition.
+The Foundation has disbursed $2,349,254, including $1,334,630 for the current edition of the program.